A premium Itinerary on The Great Taste Trail

 This ride is not on the Great Taste Cycle Trail and uses back roads and local cycle/walk paths.

 Stay at Mapua

-Day 2 –Your second day cycle from Mapua to Kaiteriteri is a little bit more challenging than day one.
+Day 2 – Cycle from Mapua to Kaiteriteri.
+This part of the trail has a couple of segments that are is a little bit more challenging than day one.
 This is one of the most popular and diverse segments of the trail.
 Explore countryside and coastal sections inaccessible to anyone but cyclists.
 Take your time, with several craft breweries, great coffee, and food options along the way.
 Our notes and Great Taste Trail Map will help you find some local gems that you won’t find directly on the trail.

 43kms.
 Grade 2 with two short Grade 3* sections.
 A mix of flat and short hills.